All Souls Church, Hastings: History

 By the late 20th century, population shifts and declining church attendance meant the provision of Anglican churches in Hastings was excessive.
 Four were demolished between 1964 and 1986, and others were closed.
 The first indication that All Souls Church may close came in August 2002, when structural problems were discovered, forcing the entrance on Berlin Road to be shut.
 Repairs were estimated at £200,000—too much for the 25-strong congregation to raise.
 Furthermore, the church was already supported by large grants to keep it going.
 It remained open for a few more years, but the final service was held on 4 November 2007 and a temporary closure notice was served.
 It was formally declared redundant by the Diocese of Chichester on 1 March 2008.
+The church was put up for sale in January 2012, and remained on sale as of 2025 with a local agency at a price of £250,000.
+Despite its listed status, and the fact that a former member of the congregation continued to watch over the church, damage to the roof and internal fixtures was, by 2025, considered so substantial and expensive to repair that the Church Commissioners announced they were considering demolition.

 All Souls Church was listed at Grade C by English Heritage on 14 September 1976.
 Grade C was part of an old superseded scale of ratings used only for Anglican churches; it was equivalent to the present Grade II, which signifies a "nationally important" building of "special interest".
 The church was later reassessed and upgraded to Grade II*, the second highest status; such buildings are considered "particularly important ... [and] of more than special interest".
 As of February 2021, it was one of 13 Grade II* listed buildings, and 535 listed buildings of all grades, in the borough of Hastings.
 As of 2014, the church is for sale on a freehold or leasehold basis.
 In October 2014, The Victorian Society stated the church was one of "the top ten most endangered Victorian and Edwardian buildings in England and Wales" and that there was a risk of the church being demolished.

 The advowson (the right to appoint clergy) was held by the rector of St John the Evangelist's Church, St Leonards-on-Sea.
 The parish was created in 1889 from a section of All Saints Church's parish.
 After the church closed, the parish was merged with that of Christ Church, Ore, and a united benefice was formed.